100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 which denoted a peat bog.
 The name may have been taken on as a hereditary surname by someone who lived near a peat bog.
 However, there are also place names that have come from this word, and the surname may have come from a pre-existing name for a town, village, or parish.
 Other instances of this surname may also have evolved from the personal name, Moses; and there was also an Ashkenazic

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Moss family name include Moss, Mos, Mosse and others.

 This web page shows only a small excerpt of our Moss research.
-Another 169 words (12 lines of text) covering the years 1286 and 1327 are included under the topic Early Moss History in all our PDF Extended History products
+Another 169 words (12 lines of text) covering the years 1286, 1327 and 1327 are included under the topic Early Moss History in all our PDF Extended History products

 More information is included under the topic Early Moss Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
-Another 143 words (10 lines of text) about their life in Ireland
+Another 101 words (7 lines of text) about their life in Ireland

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Moss surname or a spelling variation of the name include: